stevenj/CIPs/CIP-0062/README.md

 The record of a voter's delegation.

 * delegations - List of [`GovernanceKeys`](#governancekey) denoting the `votingKey` and `weight` of each delegation.
-As described within [CIP-36](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0036#motivation) we make no distinction between delegations to one's own voting key (registration) or another's voting key.
+As described within [CIP-36](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0036#motivation), we make no distinction between delegations to one's own voting key (registration) or another's voting key.
-* purpose - The [`VotingPurpose`](#voting-purpose) being delegated.
+* purpose - The associated [`VotingPurpose`](#voting-purpose).
 A voter may have multiple active delegations for different purposes, but only one active delegation per unique `VotingPurpose`.

 ## DelegatedCertificate